laulauland/ragrep/docs/PHASE3_IMPLEMENTATION_GUIDE.md

 ---

-## Milestone 1: Git Change Detection
+## Milestone 1: Git Repository Detection

-**Goal**: Use git2 to detect which files have changed since last reindex.
+**Goal**: Detect if we're in a git repository to enable file watching.

-**Why First**: Need to reliably identify changed files before watching for changes.
+**Why First**: We only enable file watching if we're in a git repo.
+Need a simple check before proceeding.

 ### Step 1.1: Add Dependencies